satish-pati/GPU_SIMULATOR/README.md

 - **Members**: Satish,Niharika
 - **Decisions**:
   - Modify UI for Python version.
-  - Addition of instrutions BGE,BLT in both versions.
   - Test the excecution of BubbleSort in Python version.
   - Final Error solving & reviewing code in Python version
   - Fix parsing issues in  python vesrion.